FundBizPro

 TL;DR — Key Facts

-• The dominant method for businesses under $5M: SDE (Seller's Discretionary Earnings) × a multiple of 2–4x depending on category, size, and risk.
+• The dominant method for businesses under $5M: SDE (Seller's Discretionary Earnings) × a multiple of 2–4x depending on category, risk, and owner dependence.

-• SDE = net profit + owner salary + owner perks + depreciation/amortization + one-time non-recurring expenses.
+• SDE = net profit + owner salary + owner perks + depreciation/amortization + verified one-time non-recurring expenses - challenge every add-back the seller presents.

-• Risk factors that compress the multiple: owner dependence, customer concentration, declining revenue, short lease term, and non-transferable licenses.
+• Risk factors that compress the multiple: owner dependence, customer concentration above 20%, declining revenue trend, lease under 5 years, and non-transferable licenses.

 Score your target franchise location →